The Challenge

 Research Capacity Building

-- Diverse Team: All staff in Prof. Ruitenberg’s lab are early-stage researchers, with a high representation of women, including three PhD students.
+- Diverse Team: All staff in Prof. Ruitenberg’s lab are early-stage researchers, with a high representation of women (83%), including four PhD students.

-- Data Sharing: Prof. Ruitenberg is establishing a registry containing outcome data for people with SCI, with a biobank of blood cells and samples for advanced research.
-This initiative links with the US-led TRACK-SCI (Transforming Research and Clinical Knowledge in Spinal Cord Injury), for global impact.
+- Data Sharing: Future planning for Prof. Ruitenberg to establish a registry containing outcome data for people with SCI, with a biobank of blood cells and samples for advanced research.
+Ideally this will link with the US-led TRACK-SCI (Transforming Research and Clinical Knowledge in Spinal Cord Injury), for global impact.

 - External Committees: Prof. Ruitenberg is an Editorial Board member of Spinal Cord and Chair of the Health Sciences Animal Ethics Committee.